 “When we go on an airplane, we’re in confined spaces, touching things all the time.
 Measles is an airborne disease, so if you’re sitting on that plane it’s going through the whole cabin.”

-The other thing to consider is that your travel destination may not have good vaccine coverage.
+Furthermore, your travel destination may not have good vaccine coverage.
 Even places close to home can be having an outbreak, such as the measles outbreak in Toronto and Niagara Falls last year.
 Disneyland even had a measles outbreak and there were pockets of whooping cough all over Canada.

-If you’re travelling to a country that is not as developed, there are multiple infectious disease risk to consider, says Wormsbecker.
+If you’re traveling to a country that is not as developed, there are multiple infectious disease risk to consider, says Wormsbecker.
 In these cases you need to plan further in advance.
 Contact the embassy of the country you’re going to find out if there are special immunization requirements for entry.
 Talk to your doctor, who will refer you to a travel clinic, she says, who can provide you with important travel information regarding protection against disease.

 There’s a lot of myth around side effects of vaccines.
 Even though those damaging theories have long been debunked, there is still a lot of misinformation about vaccines floating around on the internet.